MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/device-sync-and-update-for-uwp-device-apps.md

 4. Register the trigger.

 5. When a task completes, unregister the background task.
-When your background task completes, you can unregister the background tasks and reopen the device and use it regularly from your Windows Store app.
+When your background task completes, you can unregister the background tasks and reopen the device and use it regularly from your UWP app.

 6. Register for cancellation events from your background task class.
 Registering for cancellation events will allow your background task code to cleanly stop your running background task when canceled by Windows or your foreground app.